-During the recession recent graduates were plunged into a world of uncertainty, job scarcity and all around terribleness.
-Wouldn’t it be nice to gain a fresh set of skills that could future-proof your career, increase your job security and even enhance your career progression?
+During the global recession, recent graduates were plunged into a world of uncertainty, job scarcity and all around terribleness.
+Wouldn’t it be nice to gain a fresh set of skills that could future-proof your career, increase your job security and even enhance career progression?

-Before you embark on your digital marketing career find out what the most in-demand digital marketing skills for 2015 are.
+Top Tip: Before you embark on your digital marketing career, find out what the most in-demand digital marketing skills are.

 2. Benefit from More Career Choice

-With such a wide array of new opportunities available digital marketers can afford to get picky about the type of company they’d like to work for.
+With such a wide array of new opportunities available, digital marketers can afford to be picky about the type of company they’d like to work for.
 We’d encourage you to take advantage of this choice and think of what kind of business best suits your career needs.